zachmc27/07-readme-generator/README.md

   2. step 2
   3. step 3

+  **Follow this video tutorial for a visual step by step guide on starting and using the application**: [Tutorial](https://drive.google.com/file/d/1zRhgsP6MJCTJl4vioQ9hx96No6NEl6gT/view?usp=drive_link)

   ## Contrubuting

   Any contributions are appreciated as they are vital to the improvement and wellbeing of the project.